pvienneau/medium-yarn/README.md

 > To avoid package version mis-matches, an exact installed version is pinned down in a lock file.
 Every time a module is added, Yarn creates (or updates) a yarn.lock file.
 This way you can guarantee another machine installs the exact same package, while still having a range of allowed versions defined in package.json.

+> In npm, the npm shrinkwrap command generates a lock file as well, and npm install reads that file before reading package.json, much like how Yarn reads yarn.lock first.
+The important difference here is that Yarn always creates and updates yarn.lock, while npm doesn’t create one by default and only updates npm-shrinkwrap.json when it exists.

 ### Compatibility

 > **(1.)** "Compatibility with both the npm and bower workflows and supports mixing registries."